dsibilio/dsibilio/README.md

 ### Hi there 👋

 I'm **Domenico Sibilio**, a passionate Software Craftsman 🛠 and Java enthusiast ☕

+I'm currently working as Senior Software Developer at [Hyland](https://www.hyland.com/) 🎉

-Interested in all things tech and Open Source 🐧
+Interested in all things Tech and Open Source 🐧

 I love to learn 📚 and most importantly share what I know with others 💕

-I'm currently working as Senior Software Developer at [Hyland](https://www.hyland.com/) 🎉

 ### Connect with me 🔗
 <p align="left">